-If you’re wondering if there’s Lyft or Uber in Ireland, the answer is “not exactly, but more or less.”
+If you’re wondering if there’s Lyft or Uber in Ireland, the answer is “not really.”
 Lyft does not operate (yet) in Ireland and Uber can only be used to call a taxi or limo.
 That’s because private drivers in Ireland are not allowed to carry paying passengers.
 In order to charges fares, a driver must hold a taxi license and have taxi insurance.
-Despite this restriction, however, there is a popular Uber and Lyft alternative called MyTaxi.
-MyTaxi is virtually identical to Uber in Ireland and can be downloaded to your mobile device and used locally as well as in 8 other European countries.
+Despite this restriction, however, there is a (now somewhat less) popular Uber and Lyft alternative called FreeNow, formerly known as MyTaxi.

-In Ireland, MyTaxi is available in the following cities:
+In Ireland, FreeNow is available in the following cities:

-Mytaxi.com has both an Android and iOS app as well as a web page for ordering a taxi.
-And it’s wildly popular in Ireland.
+FreeNow has both an Android and iOS app as well as a web page for ordering a taxi.
+And up until it started charging fees for cancellations, it was wildly popular in Ireland.
 According to the Irish Times newspaper, “By 2017, one-fifth of the Irish population had its app installed on their phones.” (“How Mytaxi killed Irish taxis and now owns the future,” May 15, 2019)

-Like Uber and Lyft, it has a very intuitive workflow so you won’t have any trouble booking a taxi.
+Like Uber and Lyft, FreeNow has a very intuitive workflow so you won’t have any trouble booking a taxi.

 Once you enter your current location and destination, the route you’ll take appears on a map.
 Below it, you can choose the kind of taxi you want to take.